nablarch/nablarch-document/en/application_framework/application_framework/handlers/common/thread_context_clear_handler.rst

 Constraints
 ---------------------------------------
 This handler should be placed at the beginning as far as possible.
-The reason is that the handlers before this handler cannot access the thread context in request processing.
+The reason is that the handlers before this handler cannot access the thread context in response processing.

 .. _thread_context_clear_handler-clear: